CompuCell3D/CompuCell3DDevelopersManual/docs/potts.rst

 destruction of cells.
 It is worth pointing out that creation and destruction of cells is not limited to calling ``new`` or ``delete`` operators but it also involves several steps necessary to ensure that cells created have all the attributes needed by requested by the user plugins.
 In CC3D cells' attributes are added dynamically and CC3D cells by default have only a small subset of attributes hard-coded.
-This is a design decisiopn that has this nice consequence that when developing new plugin one does not have to modify ``CellG`` class but rather program the addition of cell's attributes entirely in the plugins code.
+This is a design decision that has this nice consequence that when developing new plugin one does not have to modify ``CellG`` class but rather program the addition of cell's attributes entirely in the plugins code.
 We will cover this in detail in later section.